 - spider-shaped candy mold with (16) 2" cavities

-Preheat oven to 425°F. Spray a donut pan with nonstick cooking spray.
+Preheat oven to 425°F. Spray a doughnut pan with nonstick cooking spray.
 In a large mixing bowl, sift together cake flour, sugar, baking powder and salt.
 Add the buttermilk, eggs, oil and vanilla extract.
 Beat until just combined.
 The batter will be thick.
 Transfer the batter to a piping bag with a 1/2-inch opening cut in the tip.
 Pipe the batter into the donut cavities until approximately 2/3 full (Image 1).
-Bake for 7-9 minutes, or until the tops of the donuts spring back when touched.
-Allow the donuts to cool in the pan for 2 minutes, then turn out onto a wire rack to cool completely (Image 2).
-Repeat the process until all the batter is used and all the donuts are completely cooled.
+Bake for 7-9 minutes, or until the tops of the doughnuts spring back when touched.
+Allow the doughnuts to cool in the pan for 2 minutes, then turn out onto a wire rack to cool completely (Image 2).
+Repeat the process until all the batter is used and all the doughnuts are completely cooled.

 Weave Your Webs

 Place the marshmallows in a microwave-safe bowl and heat for 30 seconds at 100% power (Image 1).
 The marshmallows should puff up and lose their shape.
 Stir the hot marshmallows briefly to deflate (Image 2).
 Let cool slightly.
 Pick up some of the marshmallow using your thumbs and forefingers and stretch it over the surface of a doughnut (Image 3).
 Note: Disposable gloves make this process slightly less messy, so use them if you have them.
 Repeat the process until all of the doughnuts are covered in marshmallow webs (Image 4).

 Make Chocolate Spiders & Decorate